andreykurenkov/andreykurenkov.github.io/projects/hacks/_posts/2013-11-11-silicon-adder.md

 what: A silicon-level VLSP implementation of a 32-bit adder
 who: Me
 why: Done for a class, no real choice here
-where: Georgia Tech - done for ECE 3060 class project
+where: Georgia Tech, ECE 3060
 when: Nov 2013
 images:
   loop: true